conmeehan/conmeehan.github.io/UNIXtutorial.md

 ### Web-based practice environment

 If none fo the above work for you, you can use the [Sandbox.io](https://sandbox.bio/tutorials?id=terminal-basics) web-based environment to practise.

+## Tip for practicing UNIX
+UNIX can create and remove and overwrite files in a way you are not used to at the start.
+For practising, I usually recommend creating a new profile on your laptop (practiseProfile or something) and using that to practise UNIX, so you dont erase files you need by mistake!

 ## Directory structure
 A computer file system is laid out as a hierarchical multifurcating tree structure.
 This may sound confusing but it is easy to think of it as boxes of boxes where each box is a directory.<br />